Military Science - MLS

 MLS 101 Introduction to the Army and Critical Thinking 3 Credits

-This course introduces Cadets to the personal challenges and competencies that are critical for effective leadership.
-Cadets learn how the personal development of life skills such as critical thinking, time management, goal setting, stress management, and comprehensive fitness relate to leadership, and the Army profession.
-Optional: Leadership Lab; three one-hour physical readiness training (PRT) sessions; one Field Training Exercise (FTX) per semester.
+Introduces Cadets to the personal challenges and competencies that are critical for effective leadership.
+Cadets learn critical thinking, time management, goal setting, stress management, and comprehensive fitness skills that assists in Army professional and leadership development.

 Offered: every fall.